-This stunningly picturesque area has a rich history which includes ancient Aboriginal occupation, the bushranging history of Harry Power and the Kelly Gang, and that of nineteenth century Chinese and twentieth century Italian immigrants.
+This stunningly picturesque area has a rich history which far outdates todays modern wineries, including ancient Aboriginal occupation, a strong tie with bush rangers including Harry Power and the Kelly Gang, and that of nineteenth century Chinese and twentieth century Italian immigrants.

 Many spots along the King River flats, especially at Oxley, had significant camp sites and corroboree grounds for the local Aboriginal peoples, some of whom maintained a semi-traditional lifestyle there as late as mid-1880s.